School of Adult & Graduate Studies

 How much money do criminal justice workers typically make?

 According to the Bureau of Labor Statistics, business and financial professionals earn an average annual salary of $63,380.
-However, the criminal justice field is much larger than just law enforcement.
-And the amount of money that such professionals make depends on many factors, including region, industry, and specialization.
+And, this is just one of the many jobs available for people with a criminal justice degree.

 Applicants must submit the following for admissions consideration: